Bira/octopus-carnival/_drafts/wir-mm-4e-githzerai.md

 ### Githzerai Cenobite

 Cenobites are Level 11 Soldiers with 108 HP, representing the typical martial artists PCs might meet.
-They're the kind of fighter who stands their ground and chases the foe down.
+Rather than the mobile skirmishers you'd expect monks to be, they're the kind of fighter who stands their ground and chases the foe down.

 They fight unarmed, and their fists are supposed to cause level-appropriate damage.
 Instead of a basic strike they can use an at-will Stunning Fist, which